arowM/elm-istring/README.md

     String.fromList << List.filter Char.isDigit << String.toList
 ```

+Here, the `normalize` function above only filters digit characters.
 As a result, only digit characters are shown on the `input` tag.
-All inputs except digit characters are discarded.
+All user inputs except digit characters are discarded.

 Let's assume that you pushed keyboard keys "s" "3" "a" sequentially.
 The first "s" you entered does not affect at all because it is not a digit number.